 You may also wait until the plantlet develops roots in midair; these look like little nubs on the bottom of the plantlet.
-In this case, trim the plantlet off the main stem and pot the plantlet roots in soilless potting medium.
+In this case, trim the plantlet off the main stem and pot the plantlet roots in soilless potting medium, being careful not to press down the plant so much that you bury the crown.
 Water enough to keep the soil slightly moist whether using this method or if the plantlet is still attached to the main plant.
 Feel free to leave the long stem on the mother plant after removing a plantlet.
 In some cases, the plant develops more plantlets on the same stem.

 Plantlets removed from the main plant may also be rooted in water.
 Simply set the new plant in a small jar or if the plant is small enough, even a shot glass containing just enough water to keep the root area, or the very bottom of the plantlet, under water.
 Once the roots establish themselves in water, transplant the new spider plant in a small pot.

 Common Pests and Other Problems for Spider Plants